 In previous years, the market has been held along the Champs Élysées.
 However, a disagreement between the organisers and the City meant that in 2017, the market was cancelled completely.
 As the Jardin des Tuileries is under a different body than the Champs, an agreement was made and the popular Christmas market has since been relocated (the entire situation is very complex).

 Although there is much controversy surrounding the market, one thing is clear: the Christmas market along the iconic shopping avenue was unbelievably popular.
 After all, some estimates suggest that the festive fair along the Champs Élysées attracted up to thirteen million visitors on an annual basis!
-First operated in 2018, 2019 marks the second year that there’s ‘La Magie de Noël aux Tuileries’.
+First operated in 2018, 2019 marked the second year that there’s ‘La Magie de Noël aux Tuileries’.

 Visit the Jardin des Tuileries Christmas Market now, and you can expect to find winter favourites such as an ice skating rink, over a hundred chalets selling all manner of French cuisine foodstuffs, gifts, and wine, as well as plenty of fairground rides.
 The park is even home to the largest Christmas tree in Paris!
 In total, there are over 100 Bavarian-style wooden chalets, serving up a whole range of traditional goods and produce.